survivejs/webpack-book/manuscript/building_with_webpack/04_processing_with_babel.md

 If you use React, the React specific Babel preset does most of the work through [babel-plugin-syntax-flow](https://www.npmjs.com/package/babel-plugin-syntax-flow).
 It is able to strip Flow annotations and convert your code into a format that is possible to transpile further.

-There's also a Babel plugin known as [babel-plugin-typecheck](https://www.npmjs.com/package/babel-plugin-typecheck) that allows you to perform runtime checks based on your Flow annotations.
-Even though useful, Flow static checker is able to catch more errors.
-Runtime checks are still cool, though, and worth enabling if you are using Flow.
+There's also a Babel plugin known as [babel-plugin-typecheck](https://www.npmjs.com/package/babel-plugin-typecheck) that allows you to perform runtime checks based on your Flow annotations. [flow-runtime](https://codemix.github.io/flow-runtime/) goes a notch further and provides more functionality.
+These approaches complement Flow static checker and allow you to catch even more issues.

 ## Conclusion